Ford Galaxy (2015-2023) Review

 "The Ford Galaxy is reasonably fuel efficient given its size and weight, particularly if you opt for a diesel or petrol hybrid. the 2.0-litre EcoBoost petrol is pretty thirsty, however, so it's best avoiding unless you're dead against buying a diesel car."

-The 2.0-litre EcoBlue can deliver between 45.6mpg and 46.3mpg when fitted with a six-speed manual gearbox.
-This drops to 43.5mpg if you opt for the eight-speed automatic transmission.
+The 2.0-litre EcoBlue delivered between 45.6mpg and 46.3mpg when fitted with a six-speed manual gearbox.
+This dropped to 43.5mpg if you opted for the eight-speed automatic transmission.

-You’ll see the same 43.5mpg from the 190PS version, but all-wheel drive will put a small dent in the fuel economy, which drops to 40.4mpg.
-These are the latest, and more realistic, WLTP test figures.
+Things were similar for the 190ps version - 43.5mpg - but the all-wheel drive put a small dent in the fuel economy, which dropped to 40.4mpg.

 At launch, the economy figures for the Galaxy were sourced using the less reliable NEDC test.
 As a result, the claimed figures of 35.8mpg for the 2.0-litre EcoBoost petrol, rising to 56.5mpg for the 150PS 2.0-litre Duratorq diesel, should be taken with a pinch of salt.

-The hybrid, meanwhile, officially manages 43.5mpg, a figure which is no better than the equivalent diesel.
-However, as buyer trends move away from diesel and some cities look to penalise drivers of older diesels, it's a decent alternative.
+The hybrid, meanwhile, officially managed 43.5mpg, a figure which was no better than the equivalent diesel.
+However, as buyer trends moved away from diesel and some cities implemented ULEZ zones, it's a decent alternative.

-The Galaxy, meanwhile, has been around for seven years now, and reported early issues such as cracking oil sumps and malfunctioning adaptive headlights should have been resolved by now.
-The mechanicals are used widely across Ford's larger car range, and the EcoBlue diesel engine is also found in found in the Transit workhorse.
+The Galaxy, meanwhile, has been around for ten years now and reported early issues such as cracking oil sumps and malfunctioning adaptive headlights should have been resolved by now.
+The mechanicals were used widely across Ford's larger car range, and the EcoBlue diesel engine was also found in found in the Transit workhorse.

 Because the Ford Galaxy 2.0 TDCi Zetec slots into insurance group 17, it’s likely to be the cheapest version to insure.
 At the opposite end of the scale, the 240PS version of the 2.0 EcoBlue Titanium X will be the costliest Galaxy, thanks to an insurance group rating of 31.